iluvjava/Maths/Notebook 2.0 obsidian/AMATH 585 Numerical Analysis of BVP/Stationary Iterative Methods.md

 \end{aligned}
 $$

 Here, the choice of $w$ is in between $(1, 2]$.
-That is a resonable range to paramaterize the above equation.
+That is a reasonable range to paramaterize the above equation.
 Finally the above equation can be put into an iterative formula as:

 $$
 \begin{aligned}